 Judge Tallman responded that it was not necessarily true that the certificate will issue before the notice of appeal is filed.
 Under the governing statute, an appeal cannot be filed without a certificate of appealability.
 Thus, if the court of appeals receives a notice of appeal without a certificate of appealability, it must consider asking the district court to decide on issuing a certificate or granting one itself.
 Several participants suggested possible improvements in the language of the proposed amendment.
-One noted that if a habeas petitioner files a notice of appeal without a certificate of appealability, his circuit deems the notice of appeal to be a motion for a certificate of appealability.
+One noted that if a habeas petitioner files a notice of appeal without a certificate of appeal without a certificate of appealability.